opencog/lg-atomese/opencog/nlp/lg-dict/README.md

   This function does not care which connector is "-" and which is "+", as long as they are different.

-## TODO - architecture and design issues.
+## TODO - Architecture and design issues.
 The core design of this module has a number of issues, some minor, and some pretty important.

 * Handling of optional links is currently broken.

-* The `lg-get-dict-entry` returns a SetLink.
-It is deprecated; use the `lg-dict-entry` method instead.
-Alternately, perhaps the `lg-get-dict-entry` could be redesigned to return a LinkValue, instead?

-* The `lg-get-dict-entry` and `lg-dict-entry` methods fail to perform regex lookup of the word.
-Properly, this is a bug in the link-grammar API for word lookup; regexes should have been handled automatically. this will take a few afternoons to fix.
+* The LgDictEntry fails to perform regex lookup of the word.
+  Properly, this is a bug in the link-grammar API for word lookup;
+  regexes should have been handled automatically.
+  This will take a few afternoons to fix.

-* The `lg-get-dict-entry` and `lg-dict-entry` do the wrong thing, or are invalid/inappropriate, if the word has a non-trivial morphology (i.e. can be split into multiple morphemes).
+* The LgDictEntry does the wrong thing, or does invalid/inappropriate things, if the word has a non-trivial morphology (i.e. can be split into multiple morphemes).
 In LG, each morpheme is treated as a "word", and so a single word-string can be split in several different ways (i.e. have multiple splittings).
 Word